 It is also possible that the counterparties to our royalty agreements may inadvertently pay us amounts that are greater or less than the amounts required to be paid to us pursuant to the terms of our royalty agreements.
 These overpayments or underpayments may not be immediately identified, which may have an unexpected impact on our results of operations.
-For instance, in 2021, we recorded other current liabilities of \$718,000 with a corresponding charge to other items to reflect the obligation for excess royalty payments received in connection with our Autoimmune portfolio prior to our acquisition of the asset.
-Royalties receivable of \$384,000 were used to reduce the obligation during the fourth quarter.
-Royalty income earned in future periods related to our Autoimmune portfolio will be used to repay the remaining obligation of \$334,000 for the past overpayments recorded in other current liabilities.
+We may rely on leverage to fund some or all of our royalty acquisition strategy.